CDCgov/trusted-intermediary/ig/input/pagecontent/guidance.md

 ### Overview

-This is where we add some general guidance for using the Trusted Intermediary service
+This is where we add some general guidance for using the ReportStream Intermediary service.